anly2/hefnatafl/README.md

-# Hefnatafl
+# Hnefatafl

-The Fetlar 11x11 version of Hefnatafl-Tafl board game as described in http://aagenielsen.dk/fetlar_rules_en.php
+The Fetlar 11x11 version of Hnefatafl-Tafl board game as described in http://aagenielsen.dk/fetlar_rules_en.php

 ## Screenshots